erred/seankhliao.com/src/blog/12022-11-22-strcutured-data-scripting-cue.md

-GitOps and declarative management tools are all fine and good, until something messes up really bad, and you're needing to run some imperitive command across your fleet of machines/clusters/etc.
+GitOps and declarative management tools are all fine and good, until something messes up really bad, and you're needing to run some imperative command across your fleet of machines/clusters/etc.

 #### _shell_ script it